honjow/UsbXbox360Dxe/README.md

 See `KeyBoard.c` for the complete list of supported devices.

+## Debug Logging

+The driver automatically logs diagnostic information to your ESP partition for troubleshooting.

+### Log File Location
+- **Path**: `\EFI\Xbox360\xbox360_YYYYMMDD.log` (e.g., `xbox360_20251021.log`)
+- **Linux**: `/boot/efi/EFI/Xbox360/xbox360_YYYYMMDD.log`
+- **Windows**: `X:\EFI\Xbox360\xbox360_YYYYMMDD.log`

+### Log Features
+- **Daily rotation**: New log file created each day
+- **Auto-cleanup**: Keeps last 7 days of logs
+- **Max size**: 5MB per file (rotates when exceeded)
+- **Timestamped entries**: Each log entry includes date and time

+### What's Logged
+- Driver initialization and device detection
+- Configuration file loading/parsing
+- USB device VID/PID for detected controllers
+- Protocol installation status
+- Error conditions and warnings

+### Viewing Logs
+1. Mount your ESP partition
+2. Navigate to `\EFI\Xbox360\`
+3. Open the most recent log file with a text editor

+The log is useful for diagnosing why a controller isn't being detected or if configuration isn't loading properly.

 ## Troubleshooting

 **Q: My controller isn't recognized**
 A: Add it as a custom device in the config file (see above).

+**Q: Mouse cursor doesn't appear**
+A: Not all UEFI firmwares support mouse functionality.
+If your firmware doesn't show a mouse cursor, you can:
+1. Switch sticks to `Keys` mode for keyboard-based navigation
+2. Use triggers and buttons which still work as keyboard keys

 **Q: Triggers aren't working**
 A: Check that `TriggerThreshold` is appropriate for your controller (try lowering it).

+**Q: Stick movement is too fast/slow**
+A: Adjust sensitivity settings in config:
+- For mouse mode: `LeftStickMouseSensitivity` (1-100)
+- For scroll mode: `RightStickScrollSensitivity` (1-100)

 **Q: Changes don't take effect**
 A: Ensure:
-1. The config file is in the correct location
+1. The config file is in the correct location (`\EFI\Xbox360\config.ini`)
 2. The file is saved in UTF-8 or ASCII format
 3. You've rebooted after making changes
+4. Check the log file (`\EFI\Xbox360\xbox360_YYYYMMDD.log`) for errors

 **Q: How do I know if the driver is working?**
-A: Try using the controller in your UEFI BIOS menu.
-The controller should work like a keyboard.
+A: Try using the controller in your UEFI BIOS menu or boot manager.
+The controller should work for navigation.
+Check the log file for device detection info.

 ## License